ffabi/DockerHomework/README.md

 # Docker homework
 ## Introduction

-This is the documentation of the docker homework for VITMAC03 course at the Budapest University of Technology and Economics Written by: Fábián Füleki
+This is the documentation of the docker homework for VITMAC03 course at the Budapest University of Technology and Economics
+Written by: Fábián Füleki
 Neptun code: AEP0TG

-## Prerequisites (tested with)
+## Prerequisites (tested version)

 - docker (17.05.0)